Abdualazem/Optimising-App-Offers-with-Starbucks/README.md

   - Younger and lower-income customers have the lowest engagement and spend.
   - The model is effective at identifying likely offer responders but less so at identifying non-responders, indicating class imbalance.

-More discussion of the results is given in the blog postv[here](https://abdualazem-fadol.medium.com/the-starbucks-rewards-experiment-surprising-trends-in-customer-behaviour-tell-f7def0067d63).
+More discussion of the results is given in the blog post [here](https://abdualazem-fadol.medium.com/the-starbucks-rewards-experiment-surprising-trends-in-customer-behaviour-tell-f7def0067d63).

 ---